You came to Chicago for the ‘Life of the Mind.’

 The grant cannot be used to fund unpaid internships, volunteer work, classes, or projects that are exclusively academic.
 Students may partake in an apprenticeship for the beginning half of the summer if additional knowledge is necessary in order to successfully complete the project (if you are considering this please contact Alison DeVries at firstname.lastname@example.org to ensure your vision fits within the parameters of the grant.).

-Applicants should expect to receive the committee’s decision by mid May 2019.
+Applications for the 2020 Seidel Scholars Grant will open in February 2020.
+Applicants should expect to receive the committee’s decision by mid May 2020.

 The grant funds three to four 8-10 week student projects with each student receiving a $4,000 stipend for the summer.

-Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the PRISM fields (Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, Creative Writing, English Language and Literature, History, Interdisciplinary Studies in the Humanities, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Political Science, Psychology, and Sociology) are eligible to apply.
+Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the following fields: Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, Creative Writing, English Language and Literature, History, Interdisciplinary Studies in the Humanities, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Political Science, Psychology, and Sociology, are eligible to apply.
 Coursework, however extensive, in one or more of these fields is not sufficient.
 Students should check their myUChicago portal prior to the application deadline to ensure that the correct major displays on the academic record.

-First year students may apply for the grant upon completion of the Declaration of Intent to Major Form provided in the application and declare a PRISM major immediately if chosen as a grant recipient.
-This form is only for the use of first year students who wish to apply for the Seidel Scholars PRISM Grant – it will not be accepted from second and third year students in lieu of an official declaration on the myUChicago portal.
+First year students may apply for the grant upon completion of the Declaration of Intent to Major Form provided in the application and declare a major in one of the above fields immediately if chosen as a grant recipient.
+This form is only for the use of first year students who wish to apply for the Seidel Scholars Grant – it will not be accepted from second and third year students in lieu of an official declaration on the myUChicago portal.

-Students with PRISM majors who are double majoring in a non-PRISM field are also eligible, but should take special care in the application essay to describe how the proposed project and primary interests are allied with a PRISM field.
+Students who are double majoring in a major outside of the aforementioned fields are also eligible, but should take special care in the application essay to describe how the proposed project and primary interests are allied with their major from the approved list above.

-Applicants should be aware that Seidel Scholars PRISM Grant recipients are expected to remain enrolled in a PRISM major for the duration of the grant, and their declarations will be verified by grant administrators throughout the grant period.
-Failure to remain declared as a PRISM major may result in the forfeiture of the award to the College.
+Applicants should be aware that Seidel Scholars Grant recipients are expected to remain enrolled in this major for the duration of the grant, and their declarations will be verified by grant administrators throughout the grant period.
+Failure to remain declared in their major may result in the forfeiture of the award to the College.

 Applications for any domestic or international location will be accepted.
 The University of Chicago’s working assumption is that travel to countries or regions with a US Department of State Level 3 or Level 4 Advisory is not permitted for undergraduate participants.
 The University also also uses as indicators the advisory levels published by the Centers for Disease Control and our emergency provider, International SOS.
 Thus, if the country or region to which travel is contemplated is listed as Level 3 or 4 in the State Department’s travel advisories OR has a warning level 3 from the Centers for Disease Control OR has an International SOS risk rating of High or Extreme, travel is assumed to be prohibited.